ronin-rb/ronin-code-asm/README.md

 ## License

-ronin-asm - A Ruby DSL for crafting Assmebly programs and Shellcode.
+ronin-asm - A Ruby DSL for crafting Assembly programs and Shellcode.

 Copyright (c) 2007-2022 Hal Brodigan (postmodern.mod3 at gmail.com)